Turkish parliament passes bill to free thousands from prison amid coronavirus

 Critics of Turkey's judiciary say court rulings are influenced by politicians.
 Erdogan and his AK Party say the judges make decisions independently.
 Under the crackdown since 2016, the number of prisoners has risen to nearly 300,000 - the second-largest prison population in Europe and the most overcrowded prison system as of January 2019, according to data from the Council of Europe.

 Around 50,000 people convicted or jailed pending trial on terrorism charges, including members of the PKK and Gulen's network, are excluded from the new law, according to an opposition parliamentarian.
-Turan Aydogan, parliamentarian from the main opposition Republican People's Party (CHP), said the law should have been designed to protect freedom of thought.
+CHP parliamentarian Turan Aydogan said the law should have been designed to protect freedom of thought.

 "You lock up whoever criticises," he said, addressing AKP and MHP members in parliament.
 Another CHP member said all 210 amendments to the law proposed by opposition parties were rejected.